2022 Annual Report

 Bridge to College

 Bridge to College is a free program that provides as-needed resources, support, and guidance to students between high school graduation and the first day of college classes.
 Bridge to College is open to all Stamford graduating seniors, no matter what college they plan to attend, to combat “summer melt.”
-In 2021, the program reached 982 seniors with regular messaging and reminders through Signal Vine about completing the college enrollment process.
-Of the 982 seniors, 117 (12%) students received additional, one-on-one support, from one of four school counselors working with the B2C program.
-Students also participated in our first ever Keys to Success workshop series focused on providing students with information that would help prepare them for their first year in school.
-Through our strong partnership with Norwalk Community College (NCC), 10% more NCC-intended students who received one on one counselor support enrolled in NCC versus Stamford Public School NCC-intended students who did not participate in one-on-one support.
-See 2021 report for more information.
+In 2022, the program reached 978 seniors with regular messaging and reminders through Signal Vine about completing the college enrollment process.
+Of these seniors, 69 students received additional, one-on-one support, from one of four school counselors working with the B2C program.
+Students also participated in seven Keys to Success workshops focused on providing students with information that would help prepare them for their first year in school.
+See our 2022 report for more information.

 Skill Building For Success

 As youth prepare to enter the workforce, it is important for them to strengthen their non-academic essential skills to be prepared for employment, competitive in their career, and confident in their abilities.
-Skill Building for Success creates a common language and framework for the community to help prepare students for a successful transition into higher education and careers.
-In 2021, we updated the Skill Building brochure and created the Student Skill Tracker to make the information more accessible to community organizations, families, and students.
-We also started implementing Skill Building within two youth-serving programs, Mayor’s Youth Employment Program and Early College Studies.
+Skill Building for Success creates a common language, framework, and tools for the community to help prepare students for a successful transition into higher education and careers.
+In 2022, we continued our partnership to embed Skill Building for Success into the Mayor’s Youth Employment Program and the Early College Studies program at Stamford High School by conducting introductory workshops for students and tracking pre and post surveys.
+We also use the skills tracker directly with the student interns working with us.

 Every child deserves equal access to educational excellence